karlbenedict/GEOG485-585/lecture02_Mod02_a_01_a.md

 <!---------------------------------------------------------------------------->

-# GEOG 485L/585L Module 2a - Web-based Mapping Clients.
+# Week 2 - Module 2a - Web-based Mapping Clients.
 HTML, CSS & Javascript# {.module02a01}

 ### Overview ###  {.module02a01}